 Sam Johnson – Deputy Head

-Simon Kellie – Deputy Head
+Simon Kellie – Deputy Head Teacher (Pastoral and DSL)

-Simon joined us from Grey Coat Hospital, a Church of England school based in Westminster, where he worked for four years as Head of Year 10/11, playing a significant role in developing pastoral support to Key Stage 4 students.
+Simon joined FBS from Grey Coat Hospital, a Church of England school based in Westminster, where he worked for four years as Head of Year 10/11, playing a significant role in developing pastoral support to Key Stage 4 students.
 Prior to that Simon worked at Wymondham College in Norfolk for five years as Geography Teacher and Assistant Head of House in one of the boarding houses.

-Ben Maddison – Assistant Head
+Ben Maddison – Assistant Head Teacher

 Ben read Philosophy at the University of Birmingham and also studied at the University of New South Wales in Sydney before training to teach Religious Education.
 He has a keen interest in educational theory and focused on the use of technology in the classroom when completing a Master’s in Education.